AhmadElesily/habit_tracker/README.md

 **Habit Tracker App 🎉
 **Graduation Project @ Digital Egypt Pioneers Initiative (DEPI)

-🚀 Now Available on the Amazon App Store! 📱

 📖 Overview
 The Habit Tracker app is designed to help users manage and track their habits effectively, promoting personal growth and accountability. 🌱